madprops/airc/README.md

 ---

+Users and admins are defined in the bot, they don't refer to the irc channel roles.

+---

 For instance, if `allow_ask` is set to `users`, only added users (and admins) can ask questions to the ai.

 If `allow_rules` is set to `all`, any user in the room can change the bot's rules with `!ur`.